 Designed by Clinton and Russell of New York City, the seven-story Hotel Plaza opened in 1924.
 It was built under the supervision of architects William Neuman & Sons for the post-World War I rebuilding of Journal Square by the Plaza Apartment Hotel Corporation of New Jersey.

-The Plaza Management Corporation purchased the hotel in 1951, but its future was not secure.
+The Plaza Management Corporation purchased the hotel in 1951, but its future was not financially secure.
 By the 1970s, the commercial center of Journal Square began to lose business to the suburban shopping malls.
 The declining occupancy rate forced a reconsideration of the use of the building.
-In 1978, the United Auto Workers and the Senior Citizens Council, with the Housing and Development agency, purchased the hotel at auction for $400,000.
+In 1978, the United Auto Workers and the Senior Citizens Council, with the Housing and Development Agency, purchased the hotel at auction for $400,000.
 They renovated the hotel for a senior residence with 93 units in October 1980.